offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 last: [[a,1],[n,1],[n,2],[b,1],[¶,1],[a,2],[a,3]]
 ```

-Similarly to pulling out the original sequence, given just `first` and `last`, it's possible to quickly identify if and how many times some substring exists in the original sequence.
+Similar to pulling out the original sequence, given just `first` and `last`, it's possible to quickly identify if and how many times some substring exists in the original sequence.
 For example, to test if the sequence contains "nana"...

- * find all rows where `last` has symbol *a* and `first` has symbol *n*: indexes 1 and 2.
+ * find all rows where `last` has symbol *a* and `first` has symbol *n*: row indexes 1 and 2.
-   * walk backwards from index 1 to see if "nana" could be fully extracted: (a,3) to (n,2) to (a,2) to (n,1), which is "nana" (PASSED)
+   * walk backwards from row index 1 to see if "nana" could be fully extracted: (a,3) to (n,2) to (a,2) to (n,1), which is "nana" (PASSED)
-   * walk backwards from index 2 to see if "nana" could be fully extracted: (a,2) to (n,1) to (a,1) to (b,1), which is "bana" (FAILED)
+   * walk backwards from row index 2 to see if "nana" could be fully extracted: (a,2) to (n,1) to (a,1) to (b,1), which is "bana" (FAILED)

 ```{svgbob}
 "* search for substring nana"